-The key feature of our design is that we vary whether subjects receive signals from information structures, which they have selected themselves (endogenous treatment), or from information structures they are exogenously allocated to (exogenous treatment).
+The key feature of our design is that we vary whether subjects receive signals from information structures that they have selected themselves (endogenous treatment), or from information structures they are exogenously allocated to (exogenous treatment).
 While the endogenous treatment allows us to study subjects' information preferences, the exogenous treatment enables us to investigate updating behavior absent potential selection.
 Information structures are presented in the form of two urns with varying compositions of positive and negative signals.
 Depending on whether the subject is in the top or bottom half of the distribution, signals are drawn from one or the other urn.
 By varying the composition of signals in the urns, we vary the informativeness, salience, and skewness of feedback.
-Informativeness describes by how much beliefs are shifted by a given signal.
+Informativeness describes how much uncertainty the signals of an information source resolves.
 Salience refers to the way in which positive and negative signals are framed, holding informativeness constant.
 We vary the salience of feedback by framing it as either green/red signals with an explicit description (high salience) or grey signals without description (low salience).
-An information structure is skewed if positive signals are more or less informative than negative signals.
-For example, an information structure is positively skewed if a potential positive signal shifts the posterior more than a negative signal.
+An information structure is skewed if positive signals are more or less informative than negative signals (Masatlioglu et al., 2017; Nielsen, 2018).
+For example, an information structure is positively skewed if a potential positive signal resolves more uncertainty about the state of the world than a negative signal.